DarthJahus/ZeroTip-Telegram/README.md

 * `pip install emoji`

-In order to run the tip-bot, a Zerocoin-Core client is needed (zerod).
+In order to run the tip-bot, a Zero-Core client is needed (zerod).

 ### Configuration file